JorgeABCT/JorgeABCT/README.md

 # Hello!
 Pleasure to meet you! 👋
 I'm Jorge Abarca Coto, student of Fidelitas University with big dreams about the future of technology and how it will help us all!

-I'm known for my versability, helpfulness, attentive to details and giving the 100% of my brain for every problem.
+I'm known for my versability, helpfulness, attentive to details and giving the 100% in everything I can.

-Contact me:
+My social media:
 <br/>
 <br/>
 <a href="https://www.linkedin.com/in/jorge-abarca-coto-7939752b6/" target="_blank"><img align="center" src="https://skillicons.dev/icons?i=linkedin"/></a>